 - Promote tourism and enhance economic development potential

 What state byways is Scenic Pittsburgh proposing?

-We are eventually hoping to propose PA byways that run through every county in southwestern Pennsylvania.
+We are eventually hoping to propose PA byways that run through many other counties in southwestern Pennsylvania.
 We are currently working on two byway proposals, the Hill District Historic Byway, and the Westmoreland County Historic Byway.